 In its response to the bank’s inquiry, Mini Pig World produced an entirely new sales contract, which Robinson had never seen before.
 This one specifically mentions that they do not offer refunds and an alternative pig is the only recourse in this situation.

 Even though Robinson provided her sales agreement, her bank was not in a position to debate the merits of her complaint about the two contracts, nor was it required to do so.
 And it was unable to reverse the payment to Mini Pig World from her bank account.
 Ultimately, her bank recommended that she seek legal advice.

-She first turned to our advocacy team and filed a complaint with the Better Business Bureau.
+She first turned to the Elliott Advocacy team and filed a complaint with the Better Business Bureau.

 I contacted Mini Pig World on two occasions and asked for an explanation as to why Robinson was not entitled to a refund since Peaches was not fit for sale.

 The owner ignored all my attempts at mediation and remains in possession of Robinson’s $4,000.
 Robinson remains pigless.
 The Better Business Bureau’s inquiry also continues to be unanswered.

 Robinson has consulted with a lawyer and intends to retrieve her money through the court system.
 Given her use of a debit card for this piggy purchase and the owner’s refusal to participate in mediation, legal action, regrettably, appears to be the only path to a positive resolution.